static-frame/static-frame/doc/source/articles/upgrade.rst

 dtype: int64

-With StaticFrame, assignment is a function that returns a new object, and evaluates types to insure that the resultant array can contain the assigned value.
+With StaticFrame, assignment is a function that returns a new container.
+This permits evaluating the types to insure that the resultant array can completely contain the assigned value.

 >>> s = sf.Series((-1, -1), index=('tau', 'down'))